-Aging population is a reason, thanks to advancements in modern medicine that have increased life expectancy.
-Obviously this is a good trend.
+The aging population is a reason, thanks to advancements in modern medicine that have increased life expectancy.
+Obviously, this is a good trend.
 So what are bad trends?
 Unhealthy diets and sedentary (inactive) lifestyles are also evident facts.
 Eating poorly leads to vitamin deficiency.
 Vitamin D Deficiency (VDD) has been linked to arterial stiffness and vascular dysfunction.

 What Benefits Does Vitamin D Provide?

 When Vitamin D activates, it triggers production of nitric oxides (NO) in endothelial cells.
 This is important for vascular dilation which in turn prevents ED.
 Multiple other nonvascular diseases have strong ties to both ED and VDD.
 This leads us to believe that VDD can contribute to ED.
 These include the following conditions:

 - Metabolic syndrome

 - Periodontal disease

 Again, these conditions all can be caused by VDD and often lead to ED.
 This is promising for proper vitamin D doses to help prevent ED.
 This is to say that by itself, vitamin D can’t cure the issue, but can certainly help.

 Are there other vitamins I should know about?